Find answers to common questions about Singular's Cross-Device Attribution. Make sure to read Introduction to Cross-Device Attribution first.

 No, users have to authenticate, i.e., register or sign in, for us to see that it is the same user.

-Definitely, as users often change devices, resulting in your paid campaigns reporting inflated outcomes.
+Yes, because users often change devices, resulting in your paid campaigns reporting inflated outcomes.
 Cross-Device Attribution is also relevant for companies running paid advertising for multiple products who often utilize cross-promotion, as you may want to understand which campaigns yield new users vs. not.

 At this point, we don't provide this capability, and we understand most partners cannot support it yet.
 We are working with selected partners to understand how this can be supported to fuel optimization.
 Reach out to your Customer Success Manager with any specific partner requests.